 Deploy Zerto disaster recovery on Azure VMware Solution

-In this article, you'll learn how to implement disaster recovery for on-premises VMware or Azure VMware Solution-based virtual machines (VMs).
+In this article, learn how to implement disaster recovery for on-premises VMware or Azure VMware Solution-based virtual machines (VMs).
 The solution in this article uses Zerto disaster recovery.
 Instances of Zerto are deployed at both the protected and the recovery sites.